 Difference Between An Annotated Book And A Regular Book

 Quite simply, a regular book is a book with its original text intact, sans any additions.
-On the other hand, an annotated edition of books refers to a published version that contains explanatory details, observations, and other types of annotations listed below.
+On the other hand, an annotated edition of a book refers to a published version that contains explanatory details, observations, and other types of annotations listed below.

 Types Of Annotated Book Editions

 There can be a variety of annotated book editions catering to different purposes.
 For example, an annotated children’s book may just have a brief dictionary of words that are difficult for a certain age group.
 However, an annotated classic may be designed for literature students who wish to explore the text in a bit more detail.